 Local Markets

-Most local markets are focused on food, but typically have some gifts and souvenirs sprinkled in.
-And if you are looking for dried spices or chilies, you shouldn’t have any trouble finding them in almost any market.
+Most local mercados (markets) are focused on selling fresh food, but typically also have some gifts and souvenirs sprinkled in.
+If you are looking for something like dried spices or chilies, you shouldn’t have any trouble finding them in almost any mercado.

 Mercado de Coyoacan